sportnak/RustWalkthrough/chapter_3/notes.md

 - snake_case is the conventional style for functions and variable names

 Functions are started with `fn` .
 Rust doesn't care about the order in which functions are defined.

+Rust functions optionally end in an expression.
+Statements:

+- instructions that perform an action and do not return a value.

+Expressions:

+- evaluate to a resulting value.
+- Do not include ending semicolons

+## Iterations

+You can do a `loop`, `for` or `while` statements.
+You can name loops so that when they are nested you can control them with `continue` and `break` statements.

+### Loops

+`loop`s can return values with the `break` statements.

+### For Loops

+You can use an `in` operator to iterate the elements of an array.
+You can also do `(x..y)` to create a range.